athaljen/react-native-dynamic-shortcut/README.md

 implementation project(':react-native-dynamic-shortcut')
 ```

-Add `import com.reactNativeQuickActions.AppShortcutsPackage;` to your `MainApplication.java`
+Add `import com.reactNativeDynamicShortcut.AppShortcutsPackage;` to your `MainApplication.java`

 Also add `new AppShortcutsPackage()` within the